-With her 8+ experience in event planning and on the catering side, together with the logistics team, she shares her tips on how to pick the right wedding caterer and things that you should ask/discuss/go-over with your potential caterer.
+With her 8+ experience in event planning and on the catering side, together with the logistics team, she shares her tips on how to pick the right wedding caterer and things that you should ask/discuss/go over with your potential caterer.

 Many cake vendors will have samples at wedding shows; this is a great way to try their cake without the commitment of being locked in.

 They usually have multiple flavor bites that you can taste.
-Make sure to ask for a business card and write on the flavor you liked the most.
+Make sure to ask for a business card and write the flavor you liked the most.
 This way, when you reach out to them, you already have. a “favorite” flavor in mind.

-Ensure you understand delivery or pickup options, they are the professionals, always get them to deliver and set up the cake onsite.
+Ensure you understand delivery or pickup options, they are the professionals, and always get them to deliver and set up the cake onsite.

 Trusting your cake “pick-up” with a friend or a family member who does not have experience handling cakes might cause an unfortunate mishap.
 Invest in the cake designer’s delivery and set-up fees to ensure your cake arrives in great condition and is designed on-site to perfection!